Watch Selling Guide

 1. Model and Serial Number

 Always the first thing a valuation team looks at when determining the price of a pre-owned luxury watch.
 The model number will tell the team everything they need to know about the watch, such as the year at made, its material and its movement.
 Located in different locations for each luxury watch brand, the model number and serial number are both very important factors in determining the price of the pre-owned watch.
-For tips on how to find your model number, click here.

 The next factor our valuation team assesses in determining the worth of the watch.
 When observing the exterior of a watch’s case, the valuation teams looks for any dents or scratches, as the condition greatly contributes to the price of the used watch.
 If the dents are shallow, then they can be buffed out; however, deep dents cannot be removed and will have an affect on the value of the watch.
 To get the highest value, the bezel and crown should fit tightly and should not be significantly damaged.